StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/revoke-a-function.md

 2. {!includes/functions-tab-go-to.md!}

-3. Select the function you want to revoke, or select :fontawesome-solid-ellipsis-h: and then **Edit**.
+3. Select the function you want to revoke, or select :fontawesome-solid-ellipsis: and then **Edit**.

 4. Select the **How to call the function** section.